David Peel (musician)

 David Peel (born David Michael Rosario; August 3, 1942 – April 6, 2017) was a New York City–based musician who first recorded in the late 1960s with Harold Black, Billy Joe White, George Cori and Larry Adam performing as David Peel and The Lower East Side Band.
-His raw, acoustic "street rock" with lyrics about marijuana and "bad cops" appealed mostly to hippies and the disenfranchised.
+His raw, acoustic "street rock" with lyrics about marijuana and "bad cops" appealed mostly to hippies and the culturally disenfranchised.

 Biography

 Peel was born in Manhattan to Puerto Rican parents, Angel Perez, who worked in a restaurant, and Esther Rosario, a homemaker.
 He was raised in Brooklyn and served two years in the United States Army, and was stationed in Alaska.

 Peel took his stage name from a 1967 hoax that claimed that banana peels were psychoactive.

 In 1968, Peel was contracted by Elektra Records when he was first discovered and recorded two "envelope pushers" for the label.
 His album Have a Marijuana peaked at No. 186 on the Billboard chart.

 Peel was rediscovered by John Lennon in 1971 as the early seventies continued its swing towards the youth revolution.
 Lennon befriended Peel when David was playing with his ragtag hippie band in New York's Washington Square Park in Greenwich Village.
 Lennon produced The Pope Smokes Dope for Peel.
 This album was banned in many countries and since has been sought after by collectors worldwide.

 Peel appeared with John Lennon at the John Sinclair Freedom Rally in Ann Arbor, Michigan on December 10, 1971, later released as a documentary film called "Ten for Two".
-On January 23, 1972, Peel and his band performed live on the David Frost Show with Lennon, Yoko Ono and Jerry Rubin.
+On January 13, 1972, Peel and his band performed live on the David Frost Show with Lennon, Yoko Ono and Jerry Rubin.
 This was Lennon's first live appearance on U.S. TV as a solo performer.

 In 1976 the independent labels Orange Records and Auravox Records released An Evening With David Peel.
 The LP was hailed as being a breakthrough recording by capturing the tumultuous mid-1970s American underground movement as well as the bubbling under of live recordings that have become a mainstay of the recording arts.
 The mix was finalized by Ron St. Germain (of Band 311 fame) at Ultrasonic recording studios in Hempstead, New York.

 Peel has been associated with the "transgressive, shock" performer GG Allin, with Allin's debut album and early singles released by Peel's Orange record label.
 Allin would cover Peel's "Devil's Prayer", "I Want to Kill You", and "I Like Marijuana", and frequently cited him as a musical influence in interviews.
 Peel also produced the album Always Was, Is and Always Shall Be, and in the unreleased song "What a drag it is to be dead" performed with GG Allin on the drums.